MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 * NetworkName (string) - The WiFi network name (SSID).
 * Password (string) - The WiFi network password.

-##### GetStoreUpdateAvailable
-Checks to see if there is an update available for Misty.

-Arguments:
-* None

 ## Beta - Faces
 You can have Misty detect any face she sees or train her to recognize people that you choose.
 Note that, like most of us, Misty sees faces best in a well-lit area.